penggenchang/IBM-Data-Science-Professional-Coursera/README.md

 # IBM-Data-Science-Professional-Coursera
-This is to upload my work for IBM data science professional in Coursera
+This is for Course 5, Python Project for Data Science.
+It is about analyzing the stock price of two companies, tesla and gamestop.